AdaCore/gnatstudio/docs/users_guide/editing.rst

-makes sense to recompile the new version of the source and apply the :menuselection:`Refactoring --> Rename Entity` refactoring to have more specific names for the parameters, or the :menuselection:`Refactoring --> Name Parameters` refactoring so that call to the new method uses named parameters to further clarify the code::
+makes sense to recompile the new version of the source and apply the :menuselection:`Refactoring --> Rename Entity` refactoring to have more specific names for the parameters, or the :menuselection:`Refactoring --> Name Parameters` refactoring so that calls to the new method uses named parameters to further clarify the code::

      ... code not shown